anthonysabbah/alife/README.md

 ```
 Relevant redis configs and database snapshots are located under `redis-stuff` for
 each respective redis docker instance.
+### Extras
+- Run with env. var `ALIFE_HEADLESS=1` to trick sdl into using a dummy display driver - can be used to
+run on machines without a display.
 ### Simulator Keybinds (not in headless mode)
 - `q` - toggles headless mode (no window draw updates)
 - `p`  - pauses the simulator